Horsekey/Projecks/Remote Desktop Access.md

 ## The following steps will allow you to securely connect to your computer from any supporting device:

-## **NOTE:** You must use the same Google account to access the device you will be setting up. (if issues arrise, try checking if you are using two different accounts)

 ### Step 1:
 Open the Google Chrome Browser on your Work Computer and Navigate to the "chrome web store."